gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 19. Do you have a mentoring program?
 20. Is your infrastructure reproducible?
 21. Are you doing your best to keep your engineers?
-22. Do you provide the best technology to your developers?
+22. Do you provide the best technology for your developers?
 23. Do you focus on the four key metrics?
 24. Do you empower your developers?